-telemetryd allows operators to define a series of protocols, each of which has at least one listener, and at least one adapter.
-A listener is responsible for receiving sensor data from some external source.
-This may include listening for packets from a UDP socket, retrieving messages from an MQTT topic, etc...
-An adapters is responsible for processing the byte streams dispatched by the listeners.
+A Listener is responsible for receiving sensor data from some external source.
+For example, this may include listening for packets from an UDP socket, retrieving messages from an MQTT topic, etc...
+It is possible to configure multiple Listeners.

+24.2.
+What is an Adapter

+An Adapter is responsible for processing the byte streams dispatched by the Listeners.
 For example, this may include decoding a specific JSON format, persisting metrics and/or generating events.

-The framework does not make any assumption about the data about being received or processed, leaving this up to the listener and adapter implementations.
+The framework does not make any assumption about the data about being received or processed, leaving this up to the Listener and Adapter implementation.